Economics (ECON)

 Similar to ECON 116, but taught as a lecture discussion with limited enrollment.
 Enrollment limited to first-years and sophomores.
 May not be taken after ECON 116.
 Prerequisite: ECON 108, 110, or 115.
 SO

-ECON 115a or b, Introductory MicroeconomicsStaff
+ECON 115a, Introductory MicroeconomicsStaff

 An introduction to the basic tools of microeconomics to provide a rigorous framework for understanding how individuals, firms, markets, and governments allocate scarce resources.
 The design and evaluation of public policy.
 May not be taken after ECON 108 or 110.
 QR, SO0 Course cr